-How to increase download speeds on PS5
+Download speeds lagging on PS5?
+Here's how to increase your speed.

 Checking your modem's bandwidth

-Your internet bandwidth is the maximum amount of data that can be transferred in a set amount of time over your network.
+Your internet bandwidth is the maximum amount of data that can be transferred over your network in a set amount of time.
 Depending on your bandwidth, the download speeds on your PS5 may increase or decrease.
-Usually this is measured in Mbps (megabits per second), but some internet providers offer a faster Gbps (gigabits per second) service.
+Usually, this is measured in Mbps (megabits per second), but some internet providers offer a faster Gbps (gigabits per second) service.
 1 Gbps equals 1,000 Mbps.

 To check your internet speeds, go to Speedtest.net.